CtrlK

 Completeness

-The description explicitly answers both 'what' (provides comprehensive security checklists and patterns) and 'when' (when adding authentication, handling user input, working with secrets, creating API endpoints, implementing payment/sensitive features), with clear trigger scenarios listed upfront.
+The description explicitly answers both 'what' (provides comprehensive security checklists and patterns) and 'when' (use when adding authentication, handling user input, working with secrets, creating API endpoints, implementing payment/sensitive features), with clear trigger guidance at the start.

 3 / 3